Banks in Spain Are Eager to Get Rid of Foreclosures

 Spanish banks have a huge amount of repossessed real-estate properties on their books.
 According to an estimate made by the Moody's Investors Service these assets are worth about €100 billion, says the Wall Street Journal.

-The financial institutions are eager to offer deals to accelerate foreclosure sales as they prepare for the upcoming balance-sheet review by European Union regulators later this year.
-Upkeep on those properties is costly, and a Spanish regulation requires them to keep a bigger financial cushion for a foreclosed property than for a mortgage loan.
+The financial institutions are eager to offer deals to accelerate foreclosure sales as they prepare for the upcoming balance-sheet review by the European Union regulators later this year.
+Upkeep on those properties is costly, and the Spanish regulation requires them to keep a bigger financial cushion for a foreclosed property than for a mortgage loan.